Nursing Graduate Programs

 Graduate Nursing Programs

 The Bachelor of Science in Nursing degree is the foundation for graduate study in nursing.
-The UM-Flint full-time and part-time Master of Science in Nursing (MSN) Program prepares nurses to be Family Nurse Practitioners.
-We also offer a Master of Science in Nursing Program which prepares nurses as a Nurse Educator
+The UM-Flint full-time and part-time Master of Science in Nursing (MSN) Program prepares nurses to be Family Nurse Practitioners and Nurse Educators.

-The UM-Flint full-time and part-time Doctor of Nursing Practice (DNP) Program prepares nurses to be Adult-Gerontology Acute Care Nurse Practitioners, Adult-Gerontology Primary Care Nurse Practitioners, Family Nurse Practitioners, and Psychiatric Mental Health Nurse Practitioners.
+The full-time and part-time Doctor of Nursing Practice (DNP) Program prepares nurses to be Adult-Gerontology Acute Care Nurse Practitioners, Adult-Gerontology Primary Care Nurse Practitioners, Family Nurse Practitioners, and Psychiatric Mental Health Nurse Practitioners.
+The MSN to DNP program offers two tracks: Advanced Practice and Executive Leadership.
 A Nursing Practice/Business Administration (DNP/MBA) dual degree program is also offered.

-The Post-Graduate Certificates in Nursing are also available for licensed nurse practitioners seeking certification as an Adult-Gerontology Acute Care Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner.
-A Post-Graduate Certificate is also available for master’s prepared nurses seeking certification as a Nurse Educator.
+The Post-Graduate Certificate in Nursing are also available for licensed nurse practitioners seeking to certify as an Adult-Gerontology Acute Care Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner Certificate .
+A Post-Graduate Certificate is available for master’s prepared nurses seeking a certificate as a Nurse Educator .